xhochy/xhochy.github.com/cv.md

 * In-house consulting to improve technical collaboration on a cross-location basis.
 * Review of open source usage including the licensing in the company

+#### Core Member – conda-forge

+*since November 2019*

+Member of the core team running conda-forge, the community-led distribution for conda packages.

 #### Committer & Member of the PMC — Apache Arrow

 *since October 2016*